Germany Travel FAQ

 Q. How much should I tip in restaurants in Germany?

 A. Tipping culture in Germany is different from the US.
 Servers in Germany appreciate tips but don’t rely on them for income like in the US.
 All you need to do is round up, usually about 10%.
 Give the server the tip when you pay for the meal (don’t leave it on the table).
 So if your coffee costs €4.50, you could give the server €5.
 If your meal costs €45.00 you could give the server €50.
-We’ve been seeing more automated options for adding a tip when paying with a credit card but they’re not yet as ubiquitous as they are in the US.
+We’ve been seeing more automated options for adding a tip and suggested percentages when paying with a credit card but they’re not yet as ubiquitous as they are in the US (yet).

 Q. Can I use credit cards in Germany?
 Or is cash better?

 A. These days you can use credit cards in many places – much more than even a few years ago.
 Visa is widely accepted.
 But it’s a good idea to still have cash on you, especially when traveling in smaller towns.
 Some stores, restaurants, sights, and parking lots only accept cash.
+And sometimes you’ll find that your specific credit card isn’t accepted…or that the machine just won’t process your card for some reason.

 Q. Should I get Euros before or after arriving in Germany?

 A. You can order Euros from your bank before leaving for Germany.
 Or you can wait until arriving in Germany to withdraw cash using your debit card from a bank ATM.
+If you can get a Wise card, that’s another easy way to get cash.

 Could You Use Some Trip Planning Help?